Frequently Asked Questions

 Q. SHOULD I BUY A BIKE THEY CAN GROW INTO?

-- When choosing a bike for your little rider, selecting the correct size is always essential.
+- When choosing the best balance bike for your little rider, selecting the correct size is always essential.
 Not getting it right, can frustrate your child and inhibit their ability to learn.
 It can also be dangerous.
 Most likely, they have never ridden before so we highly recommend that you purchase a cycle that fits them now, not one that they will grow into.
 We strongly recommend reviewing sizes indicated suitable in our product description.

 Q. WHEN IS MY CHILD READY FOR A BALANCE BIKE?

-- If your child is proficiently walking, your child can absolutely ride a balance bike.
-Even very young toddlers have found great success with our 12″ models due to the perfect combination of low seat height, low centre-of-gravity, and lightweight features.
+- If your child is proficiently walking, your child can ride a balance bike.
+Even young toddlers have found great success with our 12″ models due to the perfect combination of low seat height, low centre-of-gravity, and lightweight features.
 A balance bike replaces the need for a push-handled trike, a tricycle and a 12” bicycle with stabilisers – save money!

 Q. IS A STEERING LIMITER NECESSARY?